koszoru-kristof/EMG-GestureRecognition/README.md

 [Virtual Joystick](https://assetstore.unity.com/packages/tools/input-management/simple-input-system-113033)

-## Overleaf documentation
+## Report documentation

-All the documentation will be in a folder called "Documentetion".
+All the documentation will be in a folder called "report_documentation".
 We will put there all the images and document beckups.
+The report will be written using Overleaf.

 [Overleaf link](https://www.overleaf.com/project/5df672929f011e00014a772e)